 Suunto D5 does not have Trimix diving and CCR support.

 Because any decompression model is purely theoretical and does not monitor the actual body of a diver, no decompression model can guarantee the absence of DCS.

 Always use the same personal and altitude adjustment settings for the actual dive and for the planning.
 Increasing the personal adjustment setting from the planned setting as well as increasing the altitude adjustment setting can lead to longer decompression times deeper and thus to larger required gas volume.
 You can run out of breathing gas underwater if the personal adjustment setting has been changed after dive planning.

 The oxygen exposure calculations are based on currently accepted exposure time limit tables and principles.
 In addition to this, the dive computer uses several methods to conservatively estimate the oxygen exposure.
 For example:

 Oxygen related information displayed by the dive computer is also designed to ensure that all warnings and displays occur at the appropriate phases of a dive.
-For example, the following information is provided before and during a dive when the computer is set in Air/Nitrox:
+For example, the following information is provided before and during a dive when the computer is set to Air/Nitrox mode: